-I’ll document the results in here, although the goal isn’t to grind out weekly profit in this format.
-The goal is to give myself the best chance to win life changing money, something I feel got lost in my macro strategy this week (more on that later).
+I’ll document the results in here, although the goal isn’t to grind out a weekly profit in this format.
+The goal is to give myself the best chance to win life-changing money, something I feel got lost in my macro strategy this week (more on that later).

 Entry Fees: $9 x 150 entries = $1,350